Can Your Nails Show Signs of an Illness?

 Ram’s horns

-Thick, overgrown nails that resemble the horns of a ram may be hereditary or caused by conditions including psoriasis or poor circulation.
+Thick, overgrown nails that resemble the horns of a ram may be hereditary or caused by conditions like psoriasis or poor circulation.

-“People with this condition should not attempt to trim their nails at home,” says Dr. Bonilla Navarrete.
-“They need to be trimmed with special instruments to prevent further injury or infection, and treatment is also needed.”
+“People with this condition should not attempt to trim their nails at home,” says Dr. Navarrete.
+“They need to be trimmed with special instruments to prevent further injury or infection and treatment is also needed.”

 Nail separate from nailbed